 In honor of Turkey Day, here’s a repost of the third of my Titanic Turkey series.
 Originally posted a year after the other two, this one counts down the most ridiculous moments of both animated Titanic movies.

-Titanic Turkeys: Top 12 Dumbest Animated Titanic Moments
+Titanic Turkeys: Top 12 Most Ridiculous Animated Titanic Moments

 Originally posted November 17, 2014/3 Comments/in Basic: Animation, Basic: Top Number Lists, BLOGS, Chris Langs Commentaries /by Chris Lang